How to Paint Bathroom Floor Tiles

 • How much traffic and water the room sees

-For best results, avoid dragging heavy furniture across the floor, wipe up standing water, and add washable rugs in front of the sink and tub.
+For best results, avoid dragging heavy furniture across the floor, wipe up standing water quickly, and add washable rugs in front of the sink and tub.
+If painting isn’t durable enough for your space, installing Duravana plank flooring is the next-most-affordable upgrade and lasts much longer in wet rooms.

 Another Idea: DIY Painted Tile Floor in a Laundry Room

-Using masking tape to create a plaid design on a laundry room floor.
+Using masking tape to mark off a plaid design on a painted laundry room tile floor before adding contrast paint

 Final Thoughts: Budget Bathroom Floor Makeover